3GPP-Like GBSM THz Channel Characterization, Modeling, and Simulation Based on Experimental Observations: INTRODUCTION

 The remainder of the paper is organized as follows.
 Section \ref{2} provides an introduction to the setup of the channel sounder, the measurement environment, and the measurement procedures.
-Section \ref{3} covers the data processing, calculation of channel characteristics, and the implementation of the GBSM.
-Section \ref{4} analyzes the channel characteristics, extracts statistical parameters, and compares the measured results with the default values in the 3GPP channel model.
-Section \ref{5} presents the implementation framework of the 3GPP-like THz GBSM and simulates the channel capacity to evaluate the performance of the THz communication system.
+Section \ref{3} covers the data processing, and calculation of channel characteristics.
+Section \ref{4} analyzes and models the channel characteristics, and studies the measured results by applying the default models in the 3GPP.
+Section \ref{5} presents the THz model and its implementation framework, and simulates the CIRs, Gini factors, and channel capacity to evaluate the performance of the THz channel model.
 Finally, Section \ref{6} presents the conclusion of this paper.